Images protected by Greenhouse School Websites

 • Saint Thomas Aquinas Award – For deep thinking, academic achievement and a genuine thirst for knowledge.

-• Mission Award – for living out our mission of joy, excellence and service every day.
+• Mission Award – For living out our mission of joy, excellence and service every day.

-• Values Award – for consistently showing our core virtues: humility, compassion, honesty, resilience, patience, eloquence, generosity, and faith.
+• Values Award – For consistently showing our core virtues: humility, compassion, honesty, resilience, patience, eloquence, generosity and faith.

 "For even the Son of Man did not come to be served, but to serve."
 Mark 10:45